shreeshailaya/C-DAC-Notes/Core Java/README.md

 ```

-- When the class is decleared as public then the name of program should be class name..
+- When the class is declared as public then the name of program should be class name..
 - static method can called without object creation thats why used in main.
 - `out` is the object called for print, `out` object is accessible using System class.
 - `println()` is a method.